LumenLabsDev/assistants-api-middleware/README.md

 Fastify + TypeScript server that exposes a minimal Assistants API facade while invoking the newer Responses API.
 Designed to ease migration: keep your Assistants-shaped client calls, switch the backend to Responses.

-This project follows Clean Architecture with an MVC-style HTTP interface, swappable infrastructure (in-memory or Redis), and structured logging.
+This project follows Clean Architecture with an MVC-style HTTP interface, Redis-backed persistence, and structured logging.

 ### Highlights
 - Assistants: create/list/get/update